CodeHavenX/MonoRepo/edifikana/back-end/README.md

   - A window may appear requesting to enable the API.
 Click on `Enable API`.
 - Manually create a [Google Cloud Function](https://console.cloud.google.com/functions/).
     - Use the `gen2` environment.
+    - Use the name `edifikana-cloud-function`.
     - Select a region that matches your needs.
 In this scenario we will use `us-west1`.
     - Set the trigger to `Cloud Firestore`.
-    - Set the event type to `google.cloud.firestore.document.v1.created`.
+    - Set the event type to `google.cloud.firestore.document.v1.written`.
     - Ensure that `Retry on failure` is disabled.
     - Open the `More Options` panel and set the `Region` to `us-west1`.
     - Select a `Service Account`.
 The default service account should be fine.